 What does non-comedogenic mean?

-Does it mean that if I see it on a label, I know that moisturizer WON’T clog my pores and give me pimples?
+Does it mean that if you see it on a label, you know that moisturizer WON’T clog your pores and give you pimples?

 That’s what brands want you to think.
 The truth is a little more complicated….